St-side/Actor-System/README.md

 # Actor-System

-A small Roblox character-system experiment built around deterministic movement, Server Authority, local prediction, and replicated Actor state.
+A small Roblox character-system experiment built around fixed-step movement, Server Authority, local prediction, and replicated Actor state.

 The project explores a simple architecture for competitive multiplayer games such as fighting games and action games.
 Character simulation runs through `BindToSimulation`, the server remains authoritative, the owning client predicts its own character, and remote visual rigs are presented separately from gameplay state.